sunghongpark-ai/NeuroFANN/README.md

 ---

-# NeuroFANN: identification of neuropathological subtypes of dementia with plasma proteins by using functionally annotated neural network
+# NeuroFANN: identification of neuropathological subtypes in dementia with plasma proteins by using functionally annotated neural network

 ---